Is your legacy POS system costing you more than you think?

 - Sonic settled a $4.3 million class action lawsuit on behalf of numerous customers who were victims of a breach involving 325 locations.
 The settlement entitled individual customers to payments ranging from $10 to $40.

 The good news is that, even in the event of a security breach, you won’t be held liable if you’re compliant with PCI (Payment Card Industry) Data Security Standards.
 Making big changes may sound like a pain, but it’s also an opportunity: Modern POS and CRM solutions do more than keep you and your customers secure.
-They actually take a lot off your plate, including manual data entry, running promotions, and other marketing and administrative operations.
+They take a lot off your plate, including manual data entry, running promotions, and other marketing and administrative operations.